rillonline/writing/kearsarge/kearsarge.md

 uninspired way they were combined in an indifferent sauce.
 On the other hand, it might just be my mood.

-I was started to deal with Blake's death.
-I had liked him, liked his confident manner, his knowledge and his go-in-there-and-get-the-job done attitude.
+I had liked Blake, liked his
+confident manner, his knowledge and his go-in-there-and-get-the-job done attitude.
 Now I wondered who would ever trace the antonium.
 I doubted the Solar League Examiner would assign somebody else.
 Besides, the new